-In an earlier post, we discussed the growing importance of video as part of the online learning toolkit.
-In this post, we’ll take a look at a series of questions that can help us create videos that are optimized for the effective delivery of information.
+We’ve discussed the prevalence of video as part of everyone’s online learning toolkit.
+You can have blog posts, marketing strategy, and an awesome web page but it doesn’t matter if you can’t create a video to guide a viewer.
+Here, we’ll take a look at a series of questions that can help us create videos optimized for the effective delivery of information.

 When it comes to designing actual video content, it’s important to spend time planning out the learning environment and its goals.
 This results in a product that’s cost-effective and efficient to create, as well as one that delivers an improved learning experience.

-In order to facilitate video content planning, I recommend working through a structured sequence of framework questions.
+In order to facilitate video content planning, work through a structured sequence of framework questions.
 Here are five questions to use for outlining content for an informational video that emphasizes recall by the learner:

 1. How can I contextualize learners as they start watching the video?

-In any information presentation, we want to begin by helping learners understand why the information matters and how it fits into a larger information context.
+To start information presentations, begin by helping learners understand why the information is important and how it fits into the larger information context.
+Instead of beating them over the head with how important this is, try to relate it to a realization or question they may have had.
+This way, they can relate to the information instead of being lectured to.
 This type of contextualization often begins with such questions as, “Have you ever wondered why…” or “Have you ever noticed…”